SumoLogic/sumologic-documentation/docs/cse/integrations/configuring-threatq-source-in-cse.md

 If the name of the list you are referencing with `array_contains` contains any spaces, replace the spaces with underscores.
 For example, if the list name is *my list*, refer to it as *my_list*.
 :::

-For more information, see the [Rules and other content](/docs/cse/rules/about-cse-rules#rules-and-other-content) in the *About Cloud SIEM Rules* topic.
+For more information, see [Rules and other content](/docs/cse/rules/about-cse-rules#rules-and-other-content) in the *About Cloud SIEM Rules* topic.